Lilies Served With Homemade Whipped Cream

 This is a perfect ending to a heavy meal.
 Maybe you have served a bit over the top meal.
 Everyone has rested a bit and a little bit of sweetness would punctuate the evening.
 It will be fun if you make them while the guests are there.
 Hot lilies are the best.
 It can be a gather around in the kitchen time as you have guests help with preparation.

 Out comes the highlight of the evening.
-A little bit of crunchy, a little bit of chewy along with the warmth, and the smooth, cool whipped topping will leave everyone asking for another one.
+A little bit of crunchy, but delightfully tender along with the warmth, and the smooth, cool whipped cream will leave everyone asking for another one.
 They taste like m o r e.

 Another Way to Enjoy These Cookies